allisonmorgan/software_engineering/essays/essay10/essay10.md

 ### What is a network?

 A network is a collection of nodes (or vertices) connected by edges.
 These nodes could represent users, roads, or genes (among many other entities), and these nodes can have attributes like age, speed limit, or subsequence.
-Edges typically represent some type of interaction between the entities represented in the network and can also have characteristics attributed to them, such as direction, weight (strength of interaction), or age.
+Edges typically represent some type of interaction between the entities represented in the network and can also have characteristics attributed to them, such as direction, weight (strength of interaction), or age, for example.

 ![Zachary's karate club](https://user-images.githubusercontent.com/6633242/38507505-e91797e0-3bd9-11e8-8cc9-0b14ec758c0d.png)

 _Here is an example of a network, called [Zachary's karate club](https://en.wikipedia.org/wiki/Zachary%27s_karate_club).
 Shown in the two colors are the two factions within the Karate Club.
 You can load up this graph in `networkx` by calling: `G = networkx.karate_club_graph()` in Python._

 The Python software [`networkx`](https://networkx.github.io) provides a lot of functionality for creating networks and calculating the properties of them, which I will discuss in this essay.